 Many startups and business owners use their home address as the fastest way to get a business going because the startup cost is lower.
 However, there are privacy and credibility concerns when you look at using your home address for your business:

 - Banks and merchant services will generally not accept a residential address as a business address for your LLC or Corporation.
-Normally, they’d like to see a physical address or real office.
+Normally, they’d like to see a physical street address or real office.

 - A home address is not professional.
 With Google Maps and Google street views, everyone can easily find where your home address is located.
 Your address will not project a professional image when they see that your business operation is a residential home.